id-studiolab/Digital-Interfaces/assignments/04-data-embodiment/step-1.md

    ```

 5. With the code above we connect to an MQTT client, specify the **topic** and listen to the data being sent to it.
-If you want to process the data received you can use the `last_incoming_value` variable in the `while True` loop.
+If you want to process the data received you can use the `last_received_value` variable in the `while True` loop.

 In the next page we show some useful functions on how to process the data received.